bjungbogati/flexdash_map/README.md

 Features:
 - Trigger event on push (you can also schedule every day).
 - Free for public / private repository
-- CI/CD (Continuous: Integration / Delivery)
+- CI/CD for Package development (Continuous: Integration / Delivery)

 ### Want to try?